mzero/haskell-amuse-bouche/slides.md

-# The type that blew my mind:
+# The type that blew my mind

 ~~~~ {.haskell}
 data Maybe a = Nothing | Just a